 This brings up an interesting topic as to what happens if someone is arrested and convicted based on evidence discovered during an unlawful search.
 This was a defense that is supposed to be protected by the Constitution and provide defendants a way to assert their rights in court.
 If it becomes something that others are overlooking and allowing the evidence to be used in trial, it puts the defendant at risk of an unfavorable outcome.
 It’s important to know where the courts stand on these issues and make sure everybody’s Fourth Amendment rights are being protected.

-At The Koffel Law Firm, our Columbus criminal defense lawyers have handled numerous cases in which we have used unlawful searches and inadmissible evidence as part of our defense.
+At Koffel Brininger Nesbitt, our Columbus criminal defense lawyers have handled numerous cases in which we have used unlawful searches and inadmissible evidence as part of our defense.
 We are dedicated to making sure our clients have a voice in court and that their rights are not violated.
 In this type of case, you need serious representation from skilled legal counsel.
 If you’ve been arrested after an unlawful search, we invite you to contact our firm and learn more about your legal rights and options.
 We’re here to defend you every step of the way.